corinasebesan/corinasebesan/README.md

 ## Corina Nicoleta Sebesan

 Senior software engineer in Timisoara, Romania.
-Seven years of commercial experience, all of it on long-lived products rather than short client projects: five years of C# and .NET on a desktop and web analytics platform, and seven of TypeScript across Angular and Preact.
+Seven years of commercial experience, all of it on long-lived products: five years of C# and .NET on a desktop and web analytics platform, and seven of TypeScript across Angular and Preact.

 I am most useful in the layer beneath the feature.
 Shared component libraries, design systems, and the contracts that keep a large codebase coherent while six